stlab/libraries/docs/libraries/concurrency/main_executor.hpp/main_executor_type/index.md

 Upon destruction of the main_executor, the underlying main loop is _not_ destroyed.
 Likewise, all functions submitted to the executor will be executed regardless of destruction state.

 So far no main_executor is implemented for Windows.
-If `QT_CORE_LIB` is defined and not `STLAB_DISABLE_QT_MAIN_EXECUTOR`, a main executor is instantiated that executes the tasks on the Qt main loop.
+If `STLAB_MAIN_EXECUTOR` is `qt5` or `qt6`, a main executor is instantiated that executes the tasks on the Qt main loop.